Skip to main content

 • Traditional serrated adenomas

-Classification by cancer risk: Neoplastic and Non-neoplastic
+Classification of polyps according to cancer risk: Neoplastic and Non-neoplastic

-• (Neoplastic) polyps (cancer risk present):
+• (Neoplastic) polyps ( cancer risk ):

-• All Adenomatous polyps (Adenomas)
+• All adenomatous polyps (Adenomas)

 • Sessile serrated lesions